-All tourism facilities such as hotels, hostels and camping sites can apply to be certified by Green Key.
+Tourism facilities such as hotels, hostels and conference venues can apply for Green Key certification.

-If any improvements are needed, the secretariat of Green Key will together with the business come up with a strategy in regards to how the criteria that were not met can be improved.
-The business also needs to provide documentation of their environmental policies and an action plan, information about energy labeling as well as cleaning products.
+If improvements are needed, the secretariat of Green Key will assist the business to devise a strategy in order to meet or improve the criteria.
+The business has to provide documentation of their environmental policies, an action plan, information about energy labelling and use of chemicals.

-When the secretariat of Green Key has evaluated the business and believes that all criteria of the certification have been met, the case will be forwarded to Green Key Denmark's Steering Committee for final approval.
+Once the secretariat of Green Key evaluates the business and verifies that all criteria for certification have been met, the case will be forwarded to Green Key's Jury in Denmark for final approval.

-The time frame for receiving a Green Key certification varies, depending greatly on how far the business has reached in regards to their sustainability efforts, their application as well as their documentation.
-The preparation as well as the adjustment process usually takes longer than the approval of the application and the granting of the certification.
+The time frame for obtaining Green Key certification varies and is dependent on the business' sustainability efforts, application and documentation.
+Preparation for Green Key certification and the adjustment period usually takes longer than the approval of the application and the granting of the certification.

 How much does it cost to be Green Key certified?

-The yearly fee for Green Key has been kept at a lower level than other similar labeling systems on the market.
-It is also free to apply to Green Key.
+The annual fee for Green Key certification is lower than similar eco-labels.
+It is also free to apply for Green Key certification.

 Fees for hotels, hostels as well as conference facilities:

-A hotel with 50 rooms will yearly cost 6 000 DKK + the marketing fee.
+A hotel with 50 rooms will cost 6,000 DKK per year, plus the marketing fee.